Skip to Content

 Growing plants indoors gives you a sense of nature all year round and keeps you busy with some light gardening chores until it is warm enough to garden outside again.

-But not all homes have a great deal of light coming in, especially during the winter months.
+Not all homes have a great deal of light coming in, especially during the winter months.
 Is this the situation in your home?

 Don’t worry, these low light plants can come to your rescue.

-As an Amazon Associate I earn from qualifying purchases.
 Some of the links below are affiliate links.
-I earn a small commission, at no extra cost to you, if you purchase through one of those links.
+I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

 All plants do need some light to live, but many are very adaptable when it comes to less than idea sunlight situations.
 This makes them the perfect choice for light-starved homes and offices.